FAIRmat-NFDI/nexus_definitions/manual/source/classes/base_classes/computer-structure.rst

 :ref:`NXcircuit`
     Base class for documenting circuit devices.

-:ref:`NXcollection`
-    An unvalidated set of terms, such as the description of a beam line.

 :ref:`NXcs_computer`
-    Base class for reporting the description of a computer
+    Base class for reporting the description of a computer.

 :ref:`NXcs_filter_boolean_mask`
     Base class for packing and unpacking booleans.